sunilBisht1103/Extract-Email-Tables/README.md

 ## How It Works
 ✔ Connects to IMAP mailbox (works for Gmail, Outlook, etc.).

-✔ Downloads email HTML content.
+✔ Downloads email HTML content<table>

-✔ Extracts <Table> elements using pandas.read_html().

 ✔ Saves each table as CSV in email_tables/ folder.

 ## Requirements